vippsas/vipps-developers/faqs/reserve-and-capture-faq.md

-All merchants can log in on [portal.vipps.no](https://portal.vipps.no) and check the capture type for all their sale units under the "Utvikler" menu item.
+All merchants can log in on [portal.vipps.no](https://portal.vipps.no) and check the capture type for all their sales units under the "Utvikler" menu item.

 You can also find information on how to change capture type there.
 We require BankID login for this, as "direct capture" requires additional